webcreative24/cryptomus-magento2/README.md

 ### Type 2: Composer

  - Make the module available in a composer repository for example:
-    - private repository `repo.magento.com`
-    - public repository `packagist.org`
+ -
-    - public github repository as vcs
- - Add the composer repository to the configuration by running `composer config repositories.repo.magento.com composer https://repo.magento.com/`
- - Install the module composer by running `composer require magebrains/module-cryptomus`
+ - Install the module composer by running `composer require magebrains/cryptomus-magento2`
  - enable the module by running `php bin/magento module:enable MageBrains_Cryptomus`
  - apply database updates by running `php bin/magento setup:upgrade`\*
  - Flush the cache by running `php bin/magento cache:flush`